Sayan-Maity/All-Project-Directory/README.md

 ## P <a id="p"></a>
-- <a href="https://github.com/catherineisonline/tribute-page-freecodecamp">Pig Dice Game<a/> - Pig Dice is a game of luck and intrigue where players roll a die until they get a one or choose to stop and bank their total.
+- <a href="https://github.com/Sayan-Maity/Pig-Dice-Game">Pig Dice Game<a/> - Pig Dice is a game of luck and intrigue where players roll a die until they get a one or choose to stop and bank their total.
 First player to bank 100 points wins
 -

   ## S <a id="s"></a>
-- <a href="https://github.com/Sayan-Maity/Spark-Filter">Pig Dice Game<a/> - Spark Filter is an image filter web application where a person can edit their images by applying 40+ filters
+- <a href="https://github.com/Sayan-Maity/Spark-Filter">Spark Filter<a/> - Spark Filter is an image filter web application where a person can edit their images by applying 40+ filters
 -